 Advances in fintech can help close the gaps in traditional banking functions and make the U.S. financial system more inclusive and accessible to all Americans.
 With a combination of public and private investments and new opportunities created by technology, all Americans could have access to the tools they need to protect and grow their wealth in the future.

 Financial Inclusion Powered by ADM’s Fintech

 Our company, the American Deposit Management Co.
 [ADM] has developed proprietary fintech that helps businesses and financial institutions meet their cash management needs.
-Banks, MDIs and CDFIs that partner with ADM have access to business customers across the country, and businesses that work with us have access to extended FDIC protection and the most competitive returns available.
+Banks, MDIs and CDFIs that partner with ADM have access to business customers across the country, and businesses that work with us have access to extended FDIC / NCUA protection and and nationally competitive returns.
 Contact us to learn more.

 At ADM, we keep our finger on the pulse of new developments in the banking industry.
 To stay abreast of these topics, visit our Insights page and follow us on LinkedIn, Facebook, and Twitter.